Preventing the Spread of the Flu

 There is a spectrum of tests that can be used to detect influenza.
 Some of them are faster and more accurate than others.
 Typically, patients will need to see a nurse or physician to receive a diagnostic test for the flu.
 For more information about how influenza is diagnosed, review the CDC’s guide for diagnosing the flu.

 More Information About Preventing the Spread of Influenza

 The CDC also has guidelines for stopping the spread of germs that cause diseases, such as the flu, listed on its flu prevention steps page.

 Common Influenza Complications for Children

 When young children are infected with the flu, they usually experience the same symptoms as adults—typically fever, chills, muscle aches, nasal congestion, sore throats, and headaches.
-In addition to these symptoms, they are also prone to being afflicted by potentially severe health complications following contraction of the flu:
+In addition to these symptoms, they are also prone to be afflicted by potentially severe health complications following the contraction of the flu:

 A light fever in the range of 100-102 degrees F is a trademark symptom of influenza, but high fevers that exceed 104 degrees F may be more threatening to an individual’s health.
 This is especially true for children and the elderly.
 To identify whether a fever associated with the flu may require investigation by a medical professional, evaluate the following potentially dangerous high fever symptoms: